hjorslev/awesome-stars/README.md

 ## Others

+- [Lissy93/personal-security-checklist](https://github.com/Lissy93/personal-security-checklist) - 🔒 A curated checklist of 300+ tips for protecting digital security and privacy in 2021
 - [trickest/cve](https://github.com/trickest/cve) - Gather and update all available and newest CVEs with their PoC.
 - [arallsopp/hass-hue-icons](https://github.com/arallsopp/hass-hue-icons) - Additional vector icons for home assistant to model Philips  Hue bulbs and fixtures.
 - [ibraheemdev/modern-unix](https://github.com/ibraheemdev/modern-unix) - A collection of modern/faster/saner alternatives to common unix commands.